-Activity in the Toronto and Ottawa markets cooled in the fourth quarter
+Activity in the Toronto and Ottawa markets cooled in the fourth quarter of 2012

-to the latest Housing Trends and Affordability Report issued today by RBC Economics Research.
+TORONTO, Feb.
+25, 2013 /CNW/ - Ontario's previously hot housing market conditions continued to cool in the fourth quarter of 2012, according to the latest Housing Trends and Affordability Report issued today by RBC Economics Research.
 This transition contributed to some improvement in housing affordability in the province.

 Toronto-area housing market cooler and slightly more affordable

 RBC notes that the prolonged boom that Toronto experienced in the 2000s exerted some greater than usual stress on the market, which contributed to the recent cooling in activity.

 Ottawa-area affordability holds steady; market conditions erode

 Housing market conditions in the Ottawa-area gradually eroded over the course of 2012.
 The combination of weaker demand and stronger supply of homes for sale fully slackened the tight market conditions that previously existed.

 "Affordability levels in Ottawa were in a holding pattern for the bulk of 2012.
 Buyers had more power as market conditions loosened in the late stages of the year, which led to some reduction in ownership costs," added Wright.

 RBC's measures for Ottawa fell in the fourth quarter for both detached bungalows (by 0.5 percentage points) and two-storey homes (by 0.4 percentage points); the measure for condominium apartments was unchanged.
 The report notes that these affordability levels still stand above their historical averages, suggesting that local homebuyers may be facing some greater than usual affordability-related strain.